Multi-period investment strategies under Cumulative Prospect Theory: Numerical Analysis

 \subsection{Numerical simulation}

 We suppose the excess return $y_t$ satisfies a normal distribution $N(\mu, \sigma)$.
 The interest rate is set to follow a Ho and Lee model

-We will test the sensitivity of optimal solution for the different parameters $\alpha$, $\mu$ and $\delta$.
+We test the sensitivity of optimal solution to different parameters $\alpha$, $\mu$ and $\delta$.
 Moreover, we analyze how CPT-investors' psychology and the characteristics of the stock influence the optimal CPT-investment strategies.
 When we test sensitivity, we set $W_0=0.8$ and discuss sensitivity of t-th period (t=0,1,...,10).
-Set $\lambda=2.20,\delta=0.69, A=-5, B=5.$ Let $\mu=0.045, \sigma=1.69$ in Figure 1 and let $\alpha=0.88$ in Figure 2 and Figure 3.
+Set $\lambda=2.20,\delta=0.69, A=-5, B=5.$ Let $\mu=0.045, \sigma=1.69$ in Figure 1 and Figure 2 and let $\alpha=0.88$ in Figure 3 and Figure 4.
 Firstly, in order to reveal the effect of CPT-investors' psychology on the optimal portfolio choice, we analyze the sensitivity of the optimal solution to the parameter $\alpha$ (see Figure 1).
 The ratio invested in the risky asset is increasing in $\alpha.$ Moreover it is slowly decreasing in time.
 As expected the investment in the risky asset is decreasing in $\sigma$ and increasing in $\mu.$ Moreover it turns out to be slowly decreasing in time.
-It interesting to point out that a random interest rate forces a higher investment in the risky asset, fact explained by the risk incurred in investing in the risk free asset.

-{\bf Acknowledgement} The article is supported by National Natural Science Foundation of China (71201051), Young Talents Training Plan of Hunan Normal University(2014YX04), Philosophical and Social Science Fund of Hunan (No.14YBA264), and NSERC grant 396-5058-14.
+It interesting to point out that, conform Figure 5 and Figure 6, a random interest rate forces a higher investment in the risky asset, fact explained by the risk incurred in investing in the risk free asset.
+The article is supported by National Natural Science Foundation of China (71201051), Young Talents Training Plan of Hunan Normal University(2014YX04), Philosophical and Social Science Fund of Hunan (No.14YBA264), and NSERC grant 396-5058-14.
+These fundings did not lead to any conflict of interests regarding the publication of this manuscript.